 USCAPEM INDIANS.
 The Uscapem (Iscapan) Indians, who were probably Coahuiltecans, lived on the lower Rio Grande.
 In the middle eighteenth century their main settlements were east of Reynosa, Tamaulipas.
 They also foraged and camped on the Texas side of the river, particularly in the area of Cameron and Hidalgo counties.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "USCAPEM INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmu06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "USCAPEM INDIANS," accessed April 05, 2020, http://www.tshaonline.org/handbook/online/articles/bmu06.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.